 According to author Roy T. Bennet, “Happiness depends on your mindset.”
 I would argue that success in business does too.
 When we study business in school, the focus is on profit and loss accounts, SWOT (Strengths, Weaknesses, Opportunities, and Threats analysis), and market research.
 In all of my years studying business, I don’t remember ever hearing the word mindset mentioned.
 And yet, in my experience as an entrepreneur, it has been the single most crucial element of my business.

-The following are three areas that not having the right mindset has impacted me on my entrepreneurial journey.
+The following are four areas that not having the right mindset has impacted many on their entrepreneurial journey.
 I’m sharing these, hoping that other business owners will find inspiration to start working toward changing their own mindsets.

 Having a persistently strong level of focus is vital to a successful business.
 Whether it’s a revenue target, marketing milestone, or a particular number of sales, focusing on a goal ensures that you’re moving in the right direction.
 Without goals to focus on, it’s easy to lose motivation and momentum in your business.

 It’s not always easy to maintain focus, especially for solo entrepreneurs because they have to wear many different hats at once.
 When you’re the only person in the business, you have to be the director of sales, production manager, research and development manager, marketing executive, accountant, branding consultant, and so much more.

 Most entrepreneurs have no training or expertise in the vast majority of these areas only makes matters worse.
 They are not only attempting to get all of these multiple tasks completed, but they’re also trying to learn how to perform these different activities on the fly.

 For many business owners, this can be a shock.
 Having their attention pulled in so many directions makes it challenging to remain focused on the essential items.
 It makes sense that learning to intentionally strengthen your focus will have long-term benefits for your business.